AbhishekDodwad/Helpee-Login-Task/README.md

-User Login & Infinite Scroll List - React TypeScript Project
+User Login & Infinite Scroll List - React TypeScript Project 🚀 Project Overview

-Demo Credentials

-Email: abhishek@gamil.com

-Password: abhi123

-Company: Helpee

-(Hardcoded for testing—replace in Login.tsx for real use.)

-Here’s a concise description of your project:

-🔹 Project Summary
-A React + TypeScript web app with:
+A sleek React + TypeScript web application demonstrating:

+User Login with validation and mock authentication

+Infinite Scroll User List fetching data from the Random User API

+Responsive design optimized for all devices

+Smooth navigation and user-friendly interface

+This project is ideal for learning React fundamentals, TypeScript best practices, and implementing infinite scroll in a real-world style app — without needing a backend!

+🔐 Demo Credentials
+Field	Value
+Email	abhishek@gamil.com
+Password	abhi123
+Company	Helpee

+Note: These credentials are hardcoded in Login.tsx for demo purposes.
+Replace them as needed for production.

+✨ Key Features
 Login Page

-Email, password, and company name fields
+Email, password, and company name inputs

-Basic validation (required fields, email format)
+Form validation: required fields & valid email format

-Mock authentication (hardcoded credentials)
+Mock login authentication

 User List Page

-Fetches users from Random User API
+Fetch users from Random User API

-Infinite scroll: Loads 10 new users on scroll
+Infinite scrolling: loads 10 new users as you scroll down

-Responsive design (mobile-friendly)
+Loading indicators for smooth UX

-Logout button to return to login
+Logout functionality to return to login screen

-🔹 Key Features
-No backend needed (frontend-only demo)
+Tech & Tools

-TypeScript for type safety
+React with TypeScript for strong typing and modern patterns

-Clean UI with loading states

-Simple deployment (works with Vercel/Netlify)
+Axios for API requests

+React Router for seamless page navigation

+CSS-only styling for simplicity and easy customization

+📱 Responsive Design
+The UI is built mobile-first, ensuring a great experience on smartphones, tablets, and desktops.

-🔹 Tech Stack
+🧰 Tech Stack
+Technology	Purpose
-React
+React	UI library

-TypeScript
+TypeScript	Type safety & code clarity

-Axios (API calls)
+Axios	API calls

-React Router (navigation)
+React Router	Client-side routing

-CSS (no frameworks)
+CSS	Styling

-Ideal for:

-Internship/job assignments
+🎯 Who is this for?

-Learning React + TypeScript patterns
+Interns and beginners wanting hands-on React + TypeScript experience

-Practicing form validation and infinite scroll
+Developers learning form validation, authentication flows, and infinite scroll

-Let me know if you’d like to emphasize anything else!
+Anyone looking for a clean, frontend-only React project demo

+🚀 How to Run
+Clone this repo

+Run npm install to install dependencies

+Run npm start to launch the app locally

+Use the demo credentials to log in